alan-turing-institute/rds-course/coursebook/modules/m2/2-01-02-LegalityAndEthics.md

 Personal data is information about a particular living individual.
 It doesn't need to be "private" information.

-Truly anonymous information isn't covered - but if you could use the data to identify someone (e.g. by combining it with another source) it still counts as personal data.
+Truly anonymous information isn't covered - but if you could use the data to identify someone (e.g., by combining it with another source) it still counts as personal data.

 Summarised from: https://ico.org.uk/for-organisations/guide-to-data-protection/introduction-to-data-protection/some-basic-concepts/